Jungle Girl (serial): Chapter titles

+Theatrical 1942

+Perils of Nyoka is a 1942 Republic serial directed by William Witney.
+It stars Kay Aldridge as Nyoka the Jungle Girl, a character who first appeared in the Edgar Rice Burroughs-inspired serial Jungle Girl.

 Remade as Panther Girl of the Kongo

 In 1955 Republic's penultimate serial was the 12-part Panther Girl of the Kongo starring Phyllis Coates as Jean Evans.
 This was essentially a low-budget reworking of the Jungle Girl character.
 Coates, who resembles Francis Gifford, wears an identical costume.
 This made it possible to reuse a significant amount of footage from the 1941 series, thus saving on production costs.
 Many of the stunts and action sequences (Panther Girl riding an elephant, swinging on vines, diving off a cliff, etc.) were taken from Jungle Girl.

 Jungle Girl tribute/documentary

 In 1984, filmmaker Richard Myers produced a documentary/experimental film, also titled Jungle Girl, which included audio interviews with Frances Gifford in which she discusses her career and the shooting of the film.
 The visual part of the film is an impressionistic recreation of moments from the serial.
 Myers, as a child, was strongly influenced by this serial and he used this creative process to explore his own childhood and his love of movies.